Bulgaria government resignation unlikely to stem protests, for now

 For many the final straw was winter power bills which at times exceeded incomes due to a 13 percent price hike in July 2012 that began to bite as temperatures fell.
 Some bills rose by more than half in December.

-Sirma Antonova's pension and benefits covered barely half of her December electricity bill of 270 levs (118 pounds).
+Sirma Antonova's pension and benefits covered barely half of her December electricity bill of 270 levs ($180).
 A widow who lives in a two-room apartment with her two children, she has been unemployed since 2008.

 "We sold everything we had at home and we cannot survive any more," said Antonova, 54, on the verge of tears outside Blagoevgrad town hall, where she had come to appeal to authorities for help.